vhaudiquet/BladePlayer/README.md

 - SPOTIFY: Use Android Native Decoders, and/or libtremolo if native decoder not present
 - UI: Show albums in an 'album view' instead of a list
 - Add new services : SoundCloud, YouTube Music, Amazon Music, Tidal, WebDAV/FTP Servers...
-- UI/CORE: Add a way to explore web sources for new content (cf. 'explore' mode above)
 - CORE: 'Blade' playlists, that can contain song from all sources

 ## Contributing